brandur/sorg/content/articles/second-wave-api-first.md

 Where _wouldn't_ you want an API?

-Forecasting the future is infamously hazardous, but based on the adoption patterns of myself and the people around me, I expect the demand to interact with services through LLMs is going to be overwhelming, and services aiming to provide a good product experience or which have competitive pressure (i.e. someone else could provide the good product experience instead) will offer APIs.
+Forecasting the future is infamously hazardous, but based on the adoption patterns of myself and the people around me, I expect the demand to interact with services through LLMs is going to be overwhelming, and services aiming to provide a good product experience or which face competitive pressure (i.e. someone else could provide that experience instead) will offer APIs.

 I used to wish that we'd gone down an alternative branch of web technology and adopted a protocol like [Gopher](https://en.wikipedia.org/wiki/Gopher_(protocol)) so we'd have a more standardized web experience instead of every product you use producing its own unique UX, most bad.
 I think we will see more standardization, just not in the form I expected.
 The convention of the future will be human language, fed into what looks a lot like a terminal, and fulfilled via API.

 ### On behalf of people (#on-behalf-of-people)

 Notably, this is different than the first wave of APIs that I described above.
-Instead of APIs being to offer infinitely flexible access for inter-service access, scrape data, or build apps on top of someone else's platform, their primary use will be to fulfill requests on behalf of a primary user.
+Instead of APIs being to offer infinitely flexible access for inter-service communication, scrape data, or build apps on top of someone else's platform, their primary use will be to fulfill requests on behalf of a primary user.
 Exactly like what they'd be doing through a first-party app, but in a programmatic way.

 {{Figure "During the first wave, APIs were largely aimed at third parties who'd use them to extend and augment the underlying platform to provide additional features for users."
 (ImgSrcAndAltAndClass "/assets/images/second-wave-api-first/first-wave.svg" "During the first wave, APIs were largely aimed at third parties who'd use them to extend and augment the underlying platform to provide additional features for users." "overflowing")}}

 {{Figure "In the second wave, APIs map cleanly to normal product capabilities.
 They provide programmatic access for agents that act on behalf of people."
 (ImgSrcAndAltAndClass "/assets/images/second-wave-api-first/second-wave.svg" "In the second wave, APIs map cleanly to normal product capabilities.
 They provide programmatic access for agents that act on behalf of people." "overflowing")}}

-It may seem like a subtle difference, but there are considerable differences.
+It may seem like a subtle distinction, but there are considerable differences.
 The second model better incentivizes APIs to exist:

 * APIs aren't for building a product that aims to displace the offerings of the underlying platform, but rather for giving users an alternative way to access it.